-As the results for the University Entrance Exams were announced today, I suppose it’s as good an opportunity as any to put down thoughts about the examination process.
-I will begin this post by laying out some groundwork about what makes a good test, and then move on to note my reservations about the way the University Entrance Exams are conducted.
+As the results for the University Entrance Exams in Greece were announced today, I suppose it’s as good an opportunity as any to put down thoughts about the examination process.
+I will begin this post by laying out some groundwork about what makes a good test, and then move on to note my reservations about the way the Greek University Entrance Exams (Πανελλαδικές) are conducted.

 Validity and Reliability

-Reliability is a technical term which reflects how accurate the measurement is.
-A perfectly reliable test would be one that could consistently produce the same result, regardless of how well the candidate was feeling on that particular day, who examined the candidate, who marked the papers and so on.
-It would also be a test in which scores would be comparable across multiple sittings, so that candidates with similar ability would get similar scores no matter when or where they took the exams.
+Reliability is a technical term that reflects how accurate an examination measurement is.
+A perfectly reliable test would be one that could consistently produce the same result, regardless of how well the candidate was feeling on that particular day, who examined the candidate, who marked the papers, and so on.
+It would also be a test in which scores would be comparable across multiple sittings, so that candidates with similar ability would get similar scores, no matter when or where they took the exams.
 In practice, there is no such thing as a perfectly reliable test, but reliability can be mathematically calculated so that we might take it into account when interpreting scores.

 Just how effective are the University Entrance Exams?

-More importantly, though, I believe that the validity of the Exams as a placement test for tertiary education needs to be brought under question.
+More importantly, though, I believe that the validity of the Exams as a placement test for tertiary education needs to be brought into question.
 Validity, in this case, is a measure of the match between the skills required for success at University and the skills that are actually tested.
-The premise underlying the Exams is that whether one wants to become a lawyer, a teacher or a military officer the requisite academic skills are identical.
+The premise underpinning the Exams is that the requisite academic skills are identical, whether one wants to become a lawyer, a teacher, or a military officer .
 This is, in itself, a problematic assumption.

-In writing these lines it was never my intention (I hasten to clarify) to trivialize the well-deserved success of those candidates who did pass the exams.
+In writing these lines, it was never my intention (I hasten to clarify) to trivialize the well-deserved success of those candidates who did pass the exams.
 For the most part, I think that they are intelligent and hard-working individuals, and it’s been a privilege to work with some of them before the exams and after they had entered University.
-What I mean is that if our vision of tertiary education includes inquisitive insights, social leadership; if we expect from our university entrants uncompromising personal ethics coupled with tolerance; if our universities are to foster the ability to unsettle and renew the intellectual and social status quo, then a major overhaul of the examination system is long overdue.
+What I mean is that if our vision of tertiary education includes inquisitive insights and social leadership, if we expect from our university entrants uncompromising personal ethics coupled with compassion and tolerance, and if our universities aim to foster the ability to unsettle and renew the intellectual and social status quo, then a major overhaul of the examination system is long overdue.